 This love exists.
 It must be sought after.
 And if it does not exist, so that you, as a human being, would get it from someone else, you must first offer it.
-In a situation in which some have a special calling for religion, some of these “holes” disappear.
-However, even monks have to struggle with themselves to distance themselves, even from their parents, and only devote themselves to filling a single “hole”: that containing God’s love.
+In a situation where some have a special calling for religion, some of these “holes” disappear.
+However, even monks have to struggle to distance themselves, even from their parents, and only devote themselves to filling a single “hole” containing God’s love.

-Love from someone can be wonderful and, especially, stable, even if it is not as we expected.
+Love from someone can be wonderful and, especially, stable, even if it is not as expected.
 And for it to continue to exist, it needs to be offered in the form in which it is desired to be offered.
 To say “no” to your partner’s perception of love just because it is different from yours is like forcing a right-hand child to write with his left hand.
 In the end, between two people who have (self)respect, one will change either their perception or partner.

 And, finally, there are the few who really choose to fill their void with that kind of love that fits them.
 And these people know that happiness first brings success and don’t try to put the cart before the oxen.
 The research quoted here proves an interesting point.
-The report of a meta-analysis of 225 studies involving 275,000 people, published in 2005 shows that happiness actually leads to success rather than success leading to happiness.
+The report of a meta-analysis of 225 studies involving 275,000 people, published in 2005, shows that happiness leads to success rather than success leading to happiness.

 The problem is that each of these “holes” represents necessities that are required to be satisfied for each of us.
 Each of these holes must be filled with the love of that type and only with it.
 Whatever else one would use to fill or plug it, it would be WASTE for the soul.